 The Associated Schools of Construction (ASC) Southeast Region (Region 2) held its annual competitions November 1-3 in Peachtree City, Georgia.
 The competitive events were in Open Concrete, Commercial, Design Build, Heavy Civil, and Shadow divisions.
 According to the organizers, nearly 200 students from 18 universities in eight states participated in the competitions that were spread over three days.
 Auburn University students won first place in three divisions.

 According to Paul Holley, Director of Center for Construction Innovation and Collaboration (CCIC), Auburn University’s building science students have had much success in the competition over the years, with several teams placing or winning for nearly ten years.

-Heavy Civil Construction Division involved procurement of a public works project.
+Heavy Civil Construction Division involved the procurement of a public works project.
 The project rated student participants in several areas of heavy civil construction such as concrete placement, structural steel erection, and conventional concrete.
-The successful team was required to demonstrate full knowledge of plans and specification, problem solving, construction methods, scheduling techniques, estimating, risk management and communication skills.
-Auburn University won the competition and was coached by Professor Alan Bugg, and represented by Josh Atkinson, Andrew Holder, Thomas Rush, John Sasser, Breck Tillery and James Pickard.
-University of Florida placed second, and Mississippi received Best Presentation category.
+The successful team was required to demonstrate full knowledge of plans and specification, problem-solving, construction methods, scheduling techniques, estimating, risk management and communication skills.
+Auburn University won the competition and was coached by Professor Alan Bugg, and represented by Josh Atkinson, Andrew Holder, Thomas Rush, John Sasser, Breck Tillery, and James Pickard.
+The University of Florida placed second, and Mississippi received the Best Presentation category.

 The ASC is the professional association for the development and advancement of construction education, where the sharing of ideas and knowledge inspires, guides and promotes excellence in curricula, teaching, research and service.